 Meanwhile the traditionally straight letters (like H and N) are dominated by the sweeping curves of large, bracketed serifs.
 Nickel shares the monumentality of the lettering on today’s American currency, but its squarish forms add a peculiar strengh and energy with overtones of the 1970s classic typeface, Serpentine.

 Is this club for real?

 Yes!
 The club is a great way for me to share my work early and often, and a great way for you to diversify your font library at a minimal cost.
-I admit it’s a goofy concept, but I take it very seriously.
-I’ve been emailing out a font every month since May 2017…that’s 39 months of typographic goodness!
+It’s part-Patreon, part-font subscription service; a goofy concept I admit, but one that I take it very seriously.
+I’ve been emailing out a font every month since May 2017…that’s months of typographic goodness!

 Can I get past issues of the club?

 Yes!
 Back issues can be ordered from this very page for $24 (includes a free club membership) or $12 for existing members.
 And now members can also access many back issues through the Fontstand Pilot Program during the course of their membership at no additional charge.